josiahworkman/grad-demo/readme.md

 [Canvas](https://oit.colorado.edu/services/teaching-learning-tools/canvas) is the preferred learning management tool for teaching at CU Boulder.
 Support for D2L ends after Spring 2019.

 ### Virtual Machines
-[VirtualBox](https://www.virtualbox.org/) Free and open source product from Oracle.
-Run Windows or Linux from your mac.
+[VirtualBox](https://www.virtualbox.org/) is an open source product from Oracle.
+Run Windows or Linux from your Mac or Linux from your Windows computer.

+## How to rent equipment across campus
+* [Shared Instrumentation Network](https://www.colorado.edu/sharedinstrumentation/) This is a resource for the entire CU Boulder campus that enables fundamental and applied research, and promotes interdisciplinary collaboration across our many departments, institutes and centers.
+* [Buff Surplus](https://buffsurplus.colorado.edu/) Various equipment/ desks posted for campus use.